Long Lake Provincial Park (Nova Scotia)

 Long Lake Provincial Park is located in Halifax, Nova Scotia, Canada.
 It was initiated in 1981 by then Premier John Buchanan after Halifax's water supply had been shifted from the Spruce Hill/Long Lake/Chain Lakes watershed to the Pockwock Lake watershed near Hammonds Plains.
 The 2,095 ha park, formally established in 1984, constitutes the bulk of these former watershed lands.
 Other portions were deeded to the municipality of Halifax, and the area around the Chain Lakes is still administered by the Halifax Regional Water Commission, since the Chain Lakes remain the city's emergency water supply.

 History

 The lands included within the present park boundaries have had a long history of human use, including logging, several farms and many small granite quarries which provided the stones for many of the 19th century buildings in downtown Halifax.
-As part of its development as Halifax's watershed lands, in the early part of the 20th century an earthen dam was erected on Spruce Hill Lake, greatly enlarging it.
-A long concrete and earth dam was constructed on Long Lake, again significantly expanding its area.
-A pipeline was built connecting the two lakes, and to the adjacent Chain Lakes.
-The entire area has been logged extensively in the early part of the 20th century, but a few scattered old growth trees remain.
+The entire area has been logged extensively in the early part of the 19th century, but a few scattered old growth trees remain.

+Long Lake was central to the development of Halifax's water supply.
+Civil Engineer Charles Fairbanks surveyed the lakes around Halifax in 1845 and picked Long Lake as the best water supply for the city's first water system.
+In 1848, an earthen dam was constructed at the south end of the lake raising and greatly enlarging it.
+A canal, later replaced by a pipeline, connected Long Lake to the nearby Chain Lakes and formed Halifax's principle water supply.
+In 1869, Spruce Hill Lake, in the south part of the park was also dammed to provide water for another pipeline called "the hi-level pipeline" which supplied water to the higher parts in Halifax's North End.
+In 1877, the earthen dam was replaced a new and larger dam made of granite which raised the lake further.
+These formed the core of Halifax's water supply until 1977.